elephant-track/elephant-track.github.io/docs/README.md

 #### 2. Initialize a model

-First, you need to initialize a model by [Plugins > ELEPHANT > Detection > Reset Seg Model].
+First, you need to initialize a model by `Plugins > ELEPHANT > Detection > Reset Seg Model`.

 This command creates a new model parameter file with the name you specified in the settings (`seg.pth` by default) in the `workspace/models/` directory, which lies in the directory you launched on the server.
 At the initialization step, the model parameters are pre-trained with the fluorescence image itself, without any annotations.
 This will take ~20 seconds.

+The first time you run the command with new data, you will be asked if you want to initialize the dataset.

 #### 3. Prediction

-After initialization of a model you can try a prediction.
-[Plugins > ELEPHANT > Detection > Predict Spots]
+After initialization of a model you can try a prediction. `Plugins > ELEPHANT > Detection > Predict Spots`

 We cannot expect too much at this point, but the software will generate some predictions.